gabe-ochoa/squarespace/README.md

 # SquareSpace Commerce API

-Ruby gem for interacting with the SquareSpace Commerce API.
+Ruby gem for interacting with the Squarespace API.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'squarespace-commerce'
+    gem 'squarespace'

 And then execute: